NCIP/cadsr-cdecurate/conf/readme.txt

 This folder contains the product configuration templates.
-Substitutions are done via ANT and the project build.xml and resulting deployment files are placed in the project /deployment-artifacts folder.
+Substitutions are done via ANT and the project build.xml.
+The resulting deployment artifacts are placed in the project /dist folder, and the downloadable artifacts are placed in the project /package-download folder.